- Approximate height: 20cm (8 inches)

 Since Menyanthes plants like to grow horizontally, we only supply them bare root (they tend to 'jump' small mail order pots very quickly).
 For the same reason, we have recommended a 3 or 4 litre pot for your plant because these will have a wide opening.
 However, a 2 litre pot would be enough if it has an opening of around 20cm.
 Plant your bare-root plant with the cut end of the rhizome against the edge of your pot (so that the 'growing' end has the most space) and have the rhizome itself almost, but not quite, covered in soil.

-If designing a planting scheme, we recommend approximately 1 Menyanthes trifoliata plant per square foot of ground or per per linear foot of pond edge.
+If designing a planting scheme, we recommend approximately 1 Menyanthes trifoliata plant per two square feet of ground or per two linear feet of pond edge.
 Read more here on how to pot and care for your plant.